 Welcome to Woodland Cultural Centre’s Indigenous Art 2021 Exhibition.

-Established in 1975, this is one of the longest running multi-media exhibitions that provide artists an opportunity to exhibit and sell their work in a fine art gallery setting.
+Established in 1975, this is one of the longest running multi-media exhibitions that provide artists with an opportunity to exhibit and sell their work in a fine art gallery setting.
 WCC is pleased to announce the return of this annual Juried Exhibition and we can’t wait to share the selected works with the public.
-Indigenous Art 2021 will be running September 11 – November 20, 2021
+Indigenous Art 2021 will be running from September 11 – November 20, 2021